 The new liners for Costa and AIDA are the industry's first fully LNG-powered cruise vessels, generating all of the onboard and propulsion power from LNG (abbrev Liquefied Natural Gas) - both in ports and at sea.
 With the new vessels, Costa Group had a fleet of 7 ships on order.
 This brand new fleet has a total capacity of 41,000 berths.
 In comparison, the combined total capacity of Costa's fleet is 110,000 berths.

 The new ship will sail on 7-day voyages in the Western Mediterranean with visits to Savona (Italy), Marseille (France), Barcelona (Spain), Valencia (Spain), Palermo (Sicily Italy), and Civitavecchia-Rome (Italy).

-Costa Toscana voyages (originally scheduled from December 18, 2021, to March 2022) will be operated by Costa Luminosa, which had to cancel her Mediterranean winter program because of Israel's travel restrictions.
+Toscana's voyages (originally scheduled from December 18, 2021, to March 2022) will be operated by Luminosa, which had to cancel her Mediterranean winter program because of Israel's travel restrictions.